Export Expense Reports to QuickBooks Desktop

-- Expense reports are not automatically sent to QuickBooks.
-This process is initiated by the user as described in the slideshow below.
+- Expense reports are not automatically sent to QuickBooks Desktop.
+This process is initiated by the user as described below.

-- Make sure your connection to QuickBooks has been updated recently.
+- Make sure your connection to QuickBooks Desktop has been updated recently.

-- Only reports can be exported to QuickBooks, not individual expenses.
+- Only reports can be exported to QuickBooks Desktop, not individual expenses.

 - If reports contain both reimbursable and non-reimbursable expenses and you log them differently, export the same reports twice using different settings for reimbursable and non-reimbursable expenses.
-This is described in more detail on slide 5.
+This is described in more detail below.

 When deciding what to Export As…

 - Exporting reports as a check or credit card charge is used when an employee or vendor is being reimbursed with company money.

 - Exporting reports as a bill is used to signify that a report has been received but will be paid at a later time.
 This is usually associated with billable expenses which are going to be invoiced to another party.